 In-house pre-classification review before broker submission.
 Where the importer's compliance team pre-classifies in-house and gives the broker a clean classified file, the deliverable carries the same field set as the broker handoff packet plus a proposed HTSUS column the broker reviews and confirms.
 Pre-classification is not a separate process from extraction; it is what the per-row output enables.
 Sort the per-row file by supplier-quoted HS or by garment type, walk the rows against CBP's apparel ICPs and the current HTSUS chapters, fill the proposed HTSUS column, and surface anomalies — lines where the supplier-quoted HS conflicts with the construction or fiber breakdown, or where the description is too thin to land a confident subheading — for human review.
 The broker then reviews the proposed classifications, confirms or adjusts, and files.
 The extracted file is what makes batch pre-classification tractable; without the underlying field set on every row, pre-classification would have to walk back to the source invoice for each line.

-The shape across all three targets is fundamentally the same.
-The extraction produces one normalised per-row file with the classification-relevant fields cleanly separated; the handoff format is a presentation-layer choice on top of that file.
-ABI software wants one column ordering; a broker wants another; in-house pre-classification wants the same with a proposed HTSUS column added.
-None of them re-do the extraction work.
-The article's payoff is here: the supplier-PDF-to-CBP-entry-data conversion is the work, and the work happens once.
+Across all three targets the underlying file is the same — handoff format is a presentation-layer choice on top of one normalised per-row workpaper.
+ABI software wants one column ordering, a broker wants another, in-house pre-classification wants the same with a proposed HTSUS column added; none of them re-do the extraction work.

 That single piece of upstream work is where Invoice Data Extraction fits.
-The product takes a batch of supplier PDF apparel commercial invoices — up to 6,000 files in a single job, with single PDFs up to 5,000 pages — and a natural-language extraction prompt describing the per-row schema, and produces the structured Excel, CSV, or JSON file with the classification-relevant fields cleanly separated.
-To extract apparel commercial invoices into structured Excel or CSV is the upstream step; the manual classification work, the broker review, the entry filing itself, and any ABI software interaction stay with the importer's customs-ops staffer or broker.
-The product does not classify, does not file, and does not integrate with ABI software directly — what it produces is the normalised file the three handoff targets above consume.
-Same prompt across the batch, every row reference back to the source file and page for verification, and the apparel pre-classification HTS supplier invoice US workflow starts from a clean structured file rather than from a folder of PDFs.
+The product takes a batch of supplier PDF apparel commercial invoices and a natural-language extraction prompt describing the per-row schema, and produces the structured Excel, CSV, or JSON file with the classification-relevant fields cleanly separated.
+To extract apparel commercial invoices into structured Excel or CSV is the upstream step; classification, broker review, and entry filing stay with the importer or broker.
+The same prompt runs across the batch, every row references back to the source file and page for verification, and pre-classification starts from a clean structured file rather than a folder of PDFs.

 Extract invoice data to Excel with natural language prompts